sbt/sbt/src/sphinx/Detailed-Topics/Testing.rst

 To use your extensions in a project definition:

-Modify the `testFrameworks` setting to reference your test framework:
+Modify the :key:`testFrameworks` setting to reference your test framework:

 ::

     testFrameworks += new TestFramework("custom.framework.ClassName")

-Specify the test reporters you want to use by overriding the `testListeners` method in your project definition.
+Specify the test reporters you want to use by overriding the :key:`testListeners` setting in your project definition.

 ::